Non-U.S. operators of the M60 tank: Jordan

-The United States has provided bilateral economic and military aid to Jordan since 1951 U.S. aid (overseen by State and the Department of Defense) and under this context received its first M48s in 1965.
+The United States has provided bilateral economic and military aid to Jordan since the 1951 U.S. aid (overseen by State and the Department of Defense) and under this context received its first M48s in 1965.
 240 M60A3TTS were purchased from the United States after completing their service in the Army National Guard during the mid 1990s, the last of these were transferred in 1997.
 These A3 tanks formed the basis for the development of the M60 Phoenix MBT.
-They also have some 82 M60A1s currently in storage, with around 20 of these have been converted to the Al-Monjed A2 ARV by KADDB.
+They also have some 82 M60A1s currently in storage, with around 20 of these have been converted to the Al-Monjed A2 ARV by King Abdullah Design and Development Bureau (now Jordan Design and Development Bureau).
 Six M60A1s were captured by Iraq from Iran during the Iran–Iraq War and transferred by Saddam Hussein to Jordan in 1980.

 The Royal Jordanian Army (RJA) has begun the restructuring its armored forces.
 Currently the RJA fields eight battalions of Main Battle Tanks, four of which are equipped with a total of 182 M60A3s converted to the M60 Phoenix standard.
 The other four battalions are equipped with Challenger 1 tanks, which were locally named the Al Hussein MBTs.
 Around 400 of these had been delivered by 2004, although it is unlikely that many are still in service.
 In May 2015, Kilo Company, 24th US Marines Expeditionary Unit M1A1 Main Battle Tanks and AAVs worked with Jordanian M60 Phoenix Main Battle Tanks and armored personnel carriers during Exercise Eager Lion in Jordan.